 been the core instrument of European climate policy since its start in 2005.
 Based on a database comprising more than 10,000

-installations in 26 EU countries, this paper provides a thorough analysis of the performance of the EU ETS in the period 2005-2010.
+installations in 26 EU countries, this paper provides a thorough analysis of the performance of the EU ETS in the period 2005

+to 2010.
 In the first part, we analyse allocation patterns – i.e., the stringency of allocation caps and distribution issues

-– on EU and country level comparing the results of the EU ETS pilot phase and the first three years of the Kyoto phase.
+– on EU country and sector level comparing the results of the EU ETS pilot phase and the first three years of the Kyoto phase.